-- 10.1 As per the legal requirements, The incident investigation team will investigate all incidents and emergencies, and to develop recommendations to prevent recurrence. - 10.2 The Incident Commander shall ensure that the following items of evidence are preserved for use by the investigation team: - > Notes taken about the emergency response by Emergency Response Teams. - > Statements taken immediately after the incident from witnesses to the emergency. - Within 24 hours of the emergency, Emergency Response Team will investigate the root cause of the accident; identify opportunities to improve.
+- 10.1 As per the legal requirements, the incident investigation team will investigate all incidents and emergencies, and to develop recommendations to prevent recurrence.
+The incident reporting format is provided with this Annexure for the guideline of team. - 10.2 The Incident Commander shall ensure that the following items of evidence are preserved for use by the investigation team: - > Notes taken about the emergency response by Emergency Response Teams. - > Statements taken immediately after the incident from witnesses to the emergency. - Within 24 hours of the emergency, Emergency Response Team will investigate the root cause of the accident; identify opportunities to improve.
 Moreover, suggest any suitable changes in the contingency plan or procedure in light of the evaluation of the incident.